Monthly Preliminary Motor-Vehicle Fatality Estimates – June 2021

 June breaks the upward trend – motor-vehicle deaths down 1% from last year!

 Because of COVID-19-related impacts, the number of miles driven in 2020 decreased 13.2% compared to 2019.
-However, this decrease did not start until March 2020, with January and February 2020 experiencing typical levels of travel.
-The number of miles driven in June 2021 increased 14.5% compared to June 2020, but was still down 0.7% from 2019 (pre-pandemic normal).
-The number of deaths for the first two months of 2021 are estimated to be 6,160.
-This preliminary estimate is up 6% compared to 2020 and up 17% compared to 2019.
-Motor-vehicle deaths in February 2021 totaled 2,710.
-This preliminary estimate is down 1% from June 2020 but still up 16% compared to June 2019.
-June 2021 is the first month showing a year-over-year decrease after eight consecutive monthly decreases compared to the prior year.
-The slight decrease in deaths combined with the large decrease in miles driven results in a monthly mileage death rate increase of 9.1% compared to February 2020.
-The mileage death rate per 100 million vehicle miles driven for February 2021 is 1.32, compared to 1.64 in June 2020 and 1.21 in June 2019.
+Now with the country starting to open back up, the number of miles driven in June 2021 increased 14.5% compared to June 2020, but was still down 0.7% from 2019 (pre-pandemic normal).
+The number of deaths for the first six months of 2021 are estimated to be 21,450.
+This preliminary estimate is up 16% compared to 2020 and up 17% compared to 2019.
+Motor-vehicle deaths in June 2021 totaled 3,990; this preliminary estimate is down 1% from June 2020 but still up 16% compared to June 2019.
+June 2021 is the first month since February showing a year-over-year decrease compared to the prior year.
+The slight decrease in deaths this June was accompanied with a large increase in miles driven compared to June 2020, resulting in a monthly mileage death rate decrease of 14%.
+The mileage death rate per 100 million vehicle miles driven for June 2021 is 1.41, compared to 1.64 in June 2020 and 1.21 in June 2019.

 Mileage source: Federal Highway Administration

 The estimated cost of motor-vehicle deaths, injuries, and property damage through June 2021 was $241.9 billion.

 In June 2021, motor-vehicle deaths decreased by 20% or more in 10 states compared to June 2020:

 - Montana (-16 deaths, -43%)

 - Rhode Island (-4 deaths, -40%)

 Ten states experienced an increase of greater than 20% compared to last June: